-- A. Diversity's Potential Pros and Cons Behavioral barriers that undermine work team collegiality and cooperation include, stereotyping, prejudice, and discrimination.
-Tokenism, ethnocentrism and discrimination based on gender-role stereotypes also may cause problems within teams and for overall productivity.
-The key is properly managing these potential threats.
-For example, one study found that racial discrimination was related negatively to employee commitment, but that organizational efforts to support diversity reduced such negative effects. - B. Managing Diversity means taking steps to maximize diversity's potential advantages while minimizing the potential barriers, such as prejudices and bias that can undermine the functioning of a diverse workforce.
-One diversity expert concluded that five sets of voluntary organizational activities are at the heart of any diversity management program: 1) provide strong leadership; 2) assess the situation; 3) provide diversity training and education; 4) change culture and management systems; 5) evaluate the diversity management program.

-- C. Equal Employment Opportunity Versus Affirmative Action Equal employment opportunity aims to ensure that anyone, regardless of race, color, sex, religion, national origin, or age, has an equal chance for a job based on his or her qualifications.
-Affirmative action goes beyond equal employment opportunity by requiring the employer to make an extra effort to recruit, hire, promote, and compensate those in protected groups to eliminate the present effects of past discrimination. - D. Affirmative Action and Reverse Discrimination Affirmative action is still a significant workplace issue today.
-The incidence of major court-mandated programs is down.
-However, many employers still engage in voluntary programs.
-It is vital that current employees see the program as fair.
-This is accomplished through good communication, program justification, and transparent selection procedures.
+- A. Diversity's Barriers and Benefits Behavioral barriers that undermine work team collegiality and cooperation include stereotyping, prejudice, and discrimination.
+Tokenism, ethnocentrism and discrimination based on gender-role stereotypes also may cause problems within teams and for overall productivity. - 1.
+Some Diversity Benefits The key is properly managing these potential threats.
+In doing so, an organization can see benefits such as increased sales and profits. - B. Managing Diversity Means taking steps to maximize diversity's potential advantages while minimizing the potential barriers, such as prejudices and biases that can undermine the functioning of a diverse workforce.
+One diversity expert concluded that five sets of voluntary organizational activities are at the heart of any diversity management program: 1) provide strong leadership; 2) assess the situation; 3) provide diversity training and education; 4) change culture and management systems; 5) evaluate the diversity management program. - C. Equal Employment Opportunity Versus Affirmative Action Equal employment opportunity aims to ensure that anyone, regardless of race, color, sex, religion, national origin, or age, has an equal chance for a job based on his or her qualifications.
+Affirmative action goes beyond equal employment opportunity by requiring the employer to make an extra effort to recruit, hire, promote, and compensate those in protected groups to eliminate the present effects of past discrimination.